 Remember that each of these home remedies has its pros and cons, such as availability, cost-effectiveness, ease of use, duration of effect, and potential side effects like staining.
 However, using a combination of these methods can be useful in discouraging cat poop in unwanted areas.

-Spray to Stop Cats from Pooping on Floor
+Spray Products to Stop Cats from Pooping on the Floor

 Some examples of these products include: